Silvercorp Metals Inc. - Consensus Indicates Potential -52.9% Downside

-Silvercorp Metals Inc. with ticker code (SVM) have now 2 analysts in total covering the stock.
+Silvercorp Metals Inc. with ticker code (SVM) now have 2 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 3.8 and 3.25 with a mean TP of 3.52.
-Given that the stocks previous close was at 7.47 this would imply there is a potential downside of -52.9%.
-The 50 day MA is 7.33 while the 200 day moving average is 6.41.
-The company has a market capitalisation of $1,276m.
+The target price ranges between 3.8 and 3.25 calculating the mean target price we have 3.52.
+With the stocks previous close at 7.47 this now indicates there is a potential downside of -52.9%.
+The 50 day moving average now sits at 7.33 and the 200 day moving average is 6.41.
+The market cap for the company is $1,276m.
 You can visit the company’s website by visiting: http://www.silvercorpmetals.com

 Silvercorp Metals Inc., together with its subsidiaries, engages in the acquisition, exploration, development, and mining of mineral properties in China.
 The company primarily explores for silver, gold, lead, and zinc metals.
 It holds interest in Ying silver-lead- zinc project located in the Ying Mining District in Henan Province, China; and GC silver-lead-zinc mine in Guangdong Province, China.
 The company was formerly known as SKN Resources Ltd. and changed its name to Silvercorp Metals Inc. in May 2005.
 Silvercorp Metals Inc. is headquartered in Vancouver, Canada.